Linda’s Portuguese Baked Beans made with Navy beans, Portuguese chourico, peppers, and garlic in a tomato-based sauce.

 The bakeware goes right into the oven (minus the plastic lid).
 It heats the food beautifully.
 And…you can take it with you!

 Sign up for my weekly newsletter and receive a FREE eBook!

 Linda's Portuguese Baked Beans

-- 1 lb.
-Portuguese Cooked Chorizo, hot or mild, skin removed, small dice
+- 1 pound portuguese chourico (hot or mild) skin removed, small dice

 - Preheat oven to 350 degrees F.

 - In a Dutch oven or large pot, heat the oil then add in the peppers, onions, and chorizo.
 Saute over medium heat for approximately 5 minutes until the vegetables start to soften and the chorizo starts to brown.

 - Next, add the garlic and saute for another minute; then add the tomato paste, water, vinegar, paprika, sugar, and salt.
 Mix well then add the beans.

 - Bring mixture to a boil on top of the stove then turn off the heat.
 Transfer beans to an oven-safe baking dish cookfor 1 hour; stirring every 20 minutes.